AdobeDocs/campaign-web.en/help/v8/audience/about-audiences.md

 >[!CONTEXTUALHELP]
 >id="acw_homepage_card2"
 >title="Get started with audiences"
->abstract="Learn how to use Campaign rule builder and define filtering criteria to build audiences for your messages."
+>abstract="Learn how to use Campaign rule builder and define filtering criteria to build audiences for your messages.
+You can also easily use data from an external file, or target Adobe Experience Platform audiences."

 <!--
 Audience only created for the delivery, not available later-->